iapyeh/sshscript/syntax.md

     cd /var/log
     ls message
 """
-# Notes: leading empty line and heading-spaces are ignored for readibility,
+# Notes: leading empty line and heading-spaces are ignored for readability,
 # so #!/bin/sh is actually at the first line.
 ```